 Should I Open a Vanguard Prime Money Market Fund?

-At the end of the day, the answer to the question of if you should open one of these accounts depends on your individual situation and the return you’d like to see on your investment.
-Our suggestions is that you should consider Vanguard Prime Money Market Fund as a short-term investment vehicle only.
+Above all, the answer to the question of if you should open one of these accounts depends on your individual situation and the return you’d like to see on your investment.
+Therefore, our suggestions is that you should consider Vanguard Prime Money Market Fund as a short-term investment vehicle only.

-The Prime Money Market Fund would probably work really well for you if you are a retirement investor with a relatively high account balance.
-You really can’t beat the company’s robust array of low-cost funds.
+Furthermore, the Prime Money Market Fund would probably work really well for you if you are a retirement investor with a relatively high account balance.
+In other words, you really can’t beat the company’s robust array of low-cost funds.

 In the aftermath of the 2008 financial crisis, Kate found herself surrounded by friends and family who were concerned about the safety of their money and needed help navigating banks and bank accounts.
 Her desire to share her knowledge led to the development of BankProfessor.com